pgRouting/pgrouting/doc/turnPenaltyGraph/pgr_turnPenaltyGraph.rst

 Characteristics
 -------------------------------------------------------------------------------

-  - This only works on directed graphs and does not use reverse edge costs.
+  - This function only works on directed graphs.

 Signature Summary
 -----------------